mix1009/stable-diffusion-video-maker/README.md

 ## IncreaseMode
 increase_mode can be set when initializing the VideoMaker class.
 It's default value is linear.
-The keyframes are interpolated using the increase_mode curve.
+Keyframes are interpolated using the increase_mode curve.
 It's also possible to assign increase_mode when adding a keyframe.
 This will interpolate using the curve between the previous keyframe.

 Here's a graph of the curves: